neetjn/riot-view-router/README.md

 </app>
 ```

-To navigate to a route within your riot tags, you may use `r-sref` to reference a state on any element supporting a click event listener,
+To navigate to a route within your riot tags, you may use `r-sref` to reference a state on any element supporting a click event listener. `r-sref` can be used with both complete routes and state names.

 ```html
 <sometag>